ShardedFilms/Binary0011Java/README.md

-# Binary0011
+# Binary0011 Java

-an example of a simple java mod for mindustry v7.
+an example of a simple java mod for mindustry v7. the way you can compile/implement is in the text below.

 ## Building for Desktop Testing